BrianCode9/BrianCode9/README.md

 # 💫 About Me:
 I'm a **`computer engineering and science student`** at WVU.
-In my free time, I enjoy posting videos on [YouTube](https://www.youtube.com/@Vietlastica) for videos about life and coding!
+In my free time, I enjoy posting videos on my [YouTube - Vietlastica](https://www.youtube.com/@Vietlastica) channel about my life and coding!

   about my projects: life and coding.